runtimeverification/verified-smart-contracts/resources/edsl-spec.md

 The position index parameters (the ones starting with the underline `_`) specify the indexes of the storage variables in the order that their declarations appear in the source code, meaning that the `balances` variable is declared first, followed by the `totalSupply` variable being declared, and followed by the `allowances` variable at last.
 Note that the actual variable names in the source code may be different with the parameter names.
-The literal name of the variable is not relevant for the EVM specification because the variable name disappears during compilation to EVM, being identified only by it position index.
+The literal name of the variable is not relevant for the EVM specification because the variable name disappears during compilation to the EVM, being identified only by it position index.

 `gasCap` specifies the gas limit.
 Here we give a rough upper-bound for demonstration purposes.